 The last of the torrent of fall holidays, this is the crown, the top, the end, the last gasp, the finale – and is all about celebration.
 Singing, dancing, hearing what Torah folks in the community will throw down amidst circles of dancing.

-From our Passover retreat in the woods to a community seder of epic proportions, we’re always looking for new ways to tell the story of redemption from slavery to liberation.
+We’re always looking for new ways to tell the story of redemption from slavery to liberation.

 “They tried to kill us, we survived, let’s eat,” is a child’s description of what our holidays are about.
 On a deeper level, our holidays take philosophy, history, spirituality, and good old fashion Jewish neurosis about the precariousness of life, and elevate them to a level of religious significance.
 Purim is the holiday par excellence that allows our light and our shadow side, our good and our crazy and our scary, to be revealed.
 One night only.